 You may have seen oregano oil and black seed oil combined in some capsules and tinctures, here is why.
-In Ayurveda, herbs are rarely used in separately.
+In Ayurveda, herbs are rarely used separately.
 Instead, they are combined to create balance and ensure the effects of one herb are supported and balanced by another.
 This pairing helps avoid overstimulation and also enhances absorption, and tailors the formula to the needs of the person.

 Oregano oil is a prime example of this.
-It is a real anti-viral powerhouse and we have been using it to treat early signs of cold or viral infections for years.
+It is a real anti-viral powerhouse, and we have been using it to treat early signs of cold or viral infections for years.
 It is a potent medicine, but when blended with black seed oil, its sharp heat is softened, making the combination more effective and balanced for most body types.
 Together, they deliver immune-boosting, antimicrobial support.

 Let’s dive into the benefits of oregano oil, how it works within an Ayurvedic framework, and why it deserves a place in your natural medicine cabinet.